crossorigin="anonymous">

 A strength routine aimed at increasing your lean muscle mass will help you burn more calories throughout each day to maintain your muscle mass.

-The strength workout themselves won't burn a ton of calories while you're doing them, but the result will be more muscle mass.
+The strength workouts themselves won't burn a ton of calories while you're doing them, but the result will be more muscle mass.

-Cardio on the other burns more calories when you're doing it but does not build new muscle.
+Cardio, on the other hand, burns more calories when you're doing it but does not build new muscle.
 It also helps enhance your cardiovascular system which indirectly helps your strength routine by enabling you to recover faster in between workouts.

 What is the best way to lose fat?

-A balanced plan that includes strength training as well as cardio is in my opinion the best way to lose fat.
+A balanced plan that includes strength training as well as cardio and HIIT is, in my opinion the best way to lose fat.
 You will be using the benefits of each workout together to maximize your results.